Who Is Tobey Maguire?

 Maguire is a vegan and he has maintained his sobriety since he was 19 after struggling with drinking as a teen.
 In a 2010 interview, he said: “It doesn't seem like I'm made to have a little bit [of alcohol] - it seems to be I'm made to have more than a little bit!
 I had a lot of fun, but what it did cumulatively to my life was not worth it."

 On September 3, 2007, Maguire married jewelry designer Jennifer Meyer in Hawaii.
 Their daughter Ruby was born on November 10, 2006.
 Son Otis was born on May 8, 2009.
-After nine years of marriage, the couple announced they were separating in October 2016.
+After nine years of marriage, the couple announced they were separating in October 2016 and Meyer filed for divorce in October 2020.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!